0

 So three engagement options for pool builder SEO California, all built on website ownership and no long-term contracts.
 The two SEO-direct options are the lead.
 And Booked by Design is the larger optional rebuild for shops whose current site is the bottleneck.

-Local Dominance Setup — $2,497 one-time, ~14 days.
+The Local Pick — $2,497 one-time, ~14 days.
 If your existing site works but your California local presence is invisible: GBP optimized for the right neighbourhood service areas, citations built and corrected across Yelp, Houzz, BBB, CSLB, YellowPages.com, and Angi, review velocity configured with NiceJob, schema markup installed, and Title 24 + CSLB compliance content added to your existing pages.
 No retainer attached.
 This is where most California pool builders should start.

-Performance Partner™ — $997-$2,497/month, ongoing.
+Performance Partner™ — $1,497-$3,997/month, ongoing.
 Quarterly content additions targeting California-specific search volume (regional service-area pages, seasonal content, drought-cycle and wildfire-rebuild clusters), GBP photo and post management, NiceJob review automation, citation maintenance, and monthly consultation-volume reporting tied to revenue.
 This is what compounds — every quarter your owned California pool builder SEO assets pay more, while Google Ads costs keep climbing.

 Local Pack movement and consultation requests from a freshly built service-area page typically start within 30-60 days.
 Full SERP positioning for primary terms takes 4-9 months depending on existing domain authority, citation profile, and review velocity.
 Reviews, GBP photos, and Title 24 / CSLB content compound monthly.
 So California pool builder SEO work is best measured in design consultations per quarter, not rankings on day 30.